 Nuala Droney is a partner in the firm's Business Litigation Group.
-She serves as chair of of the firm's Intellectual Property Litigation Practice Team and as a member of the White-Collar Defense and Corporate Compliance Practice Team.
+She is the chair of the firm's Intellectual Property Litigation Practice Team and a member of the White-Collar Defense and Corporate Compliance Practice Team.

-Ms. Droney focuses her practice on complex litigation in federal courts, including antitrust, patent, trade secret, trademark, unfair trade practices, fraud, and contract disputes.
-In 2013, The Connecticut Law Tribune named Ms. Droney one of its New Leaders in the Law and Connecticut Super Lawyers® named her a Super Lawyer in Business Litigation (Super Lawyers is a registered trademark of Key Professional Media, Inc.).
+Ms. Droney represents clients in complex litigation including antitrust, patent, trade secret, trademark, unfair trade practices, fraud, computer crimes, and contract disputes.
+In 2015, Benchmark Litigation named Ms. Droney a Local Litigation Star.
+The Connecticut Law Tribune honored Ms. Droney as one of its New Leaders in the Law in 2013.
+Connecticut Super Lawyers® has consistently named her a Super Lawyer in Business Litigation since 2013 (Super Lawyers is a registered trademark of Key Professional Media, Inc.).

-In addition to her civil practice, Ms. Droney maintains a criminal practice.
-She represents clients in government and internal investigations.
-Through the Criminal Justice Act Training Panel, she represents indigent federal defendants in Department of Justice prosecutions.
+In addition to her civil practice, Ms. Droney maintains a criminal practice, representing clients in government and internal investigations.
+By appointment by the U.S. District Court, District of Connecticut, she also represents indigent federal defendants in Department of Justice prosecutions.

 Ms. Droney chairs Robinson+Cole's Women's Committee.
-She was instrumental in creating a program that provides free legal services to victims of domestic violence seeking restraining orders in Connecticut Superior Court.
+She was instrumental in creating a program that provides free legal services to victims of domestic violence seeking restraining orders.

 In 2012, Governor Dannel P. Malloy appointed Ms. Droney to serve on the Connecticut Housing Finance Authority's Board of Directors.